SujitDevl/git-praciticing/README.md

-## checking and analyzing error that I got while pushing.
+## Checking and analyzing errors that I got while pushing.